Luishsk93/Trybe-exercises/exercises/2.1/README.md

-What it is and what it is for
+Git & GitHub - What it is and it is for